White House list of supposedly underreported terror attacks includes Orlando, San Bernardino and Paris

 — Michael Scally (@FizzVsTheWorld) February 7, 2017

 The list was also riddled with misspellings and formatting inconsistencies.
-For instance, attacker” is misspelled as “Attaker” 27 times, and “San Bernardino” is misspelled as “San Bernadino.”
+For instance, “attacker” is misspelled as “Attaker” 27 times, and “San Bernardino” is misspelled as “San Bernadino.”

 Two Southern California congressmen, both Democrats, pointed out the latter typo as a sign that the White House wasn’t paying enough attention to the issue.